Abimael10/anomaly-grid/USER_MANUAL.md

 ---

-This manual provides comprehensive coverage of the anomaly-grid library's actual implementation, tested use cases, and practical deployment considerations for production systems.
+This manual provides comprehensive coverage of the anomaly-grid library's actual implementation, tested use cases, and practical deployment considerations for experimental systems and not production.